xlwings/xlwings-server/DEVELOPER_GUIDE.md

 ## Alert window

 When debugging the alert/dialog window, you need to open up a separate instance of the dev tools.

+## xlwings Lite (Wasm)

+Make sure to install the correct version of Pyodide (`npm i pyodide@x.x.x`) for the given version of PyScript.
+To find out, use the CDN version of PyScript and check out the console logs where it prints the version of Pyodide.

+For the offline usage of Pyodide, the following packages are always required to be copied over from the pyodide release package:

+- micropip
+- packaging

+## Script Lab

+Script Lab: figuring out the exact syntax for Office.js is easiest done in the Script Lab add-in that can be installed via Excel's add-in store.